 Serbia: Sanja Ilic and Balkanika with “Nova Deca”

 Serbia also revived their national final, Beovizija.
 The nation was left behind in the semifinals last year, but the task of qualifying this time will be in the hands of Sanja Ilic & Balkanika with the song “Nova Deca”.
+It’s like a traditional ballad with a folk-pop crossover.

 Slovenia: Lea Sirk with “Hvala, Ne!”